-Complete denominator data (=N patients and N beds) for wards surveyed "before" entering the first patient.
+Complete denominator data (=N patients and N beds; and optionally for the HAI module N patients with an invasive device) for wards surveyed "before" entering the first patient.

-The PATIENT form
+❖ The PATIENT form

 Data collected at patient level

 Ward (Name/code)- This is the unique name of the ward studied.
 This name is selected using the drop down list in the Global-PPS tool, as this department name has been defined during the preparation of the hospital department list (see step "prepare the hospital department list", page 12)